Adnuntius/documentation/adnuntius-advertising/admin-ui/advertising/library-creative.md

 An extra bonus is that an individual Creative that is linked to a Library Creative can override specific elements from the Library Creative's design yet still be tied to it.

-## How to Work With Library Creatives
+## How to Work with Library Creatives

 Library Creatives are created in much the same way as a [Creative](creatives.md).